 “As the meeting takes place just a few days after the general election, I will most likely still be the Faroese prime minister at the time of the meeting.
 This is such an important meeting and it is impossible to reject the invitation (to meet the with the US president),” says Mr. Johannesen.

-The Arctic situation will be the main topic of the meeting, but Mr. Johannesen aims to discuss US-Faroese trade relations as he hopes for better trade relations with the US.
+The Arctic situation will be the main topic of the meeting, but Mr. Johannesen aims to discuss US-Faroese trade relations with the American president as he hopes for better trade relations with the US.

 Danish PM Mette Frederiksen and Greenlandic PM Kim Kielsen will also meet with Mr. Trump next month.